JochenFM/Milestone_2/README.md

 * The Favicons have been created with [Favicon](https://favicon.io/).

-Cursor
+* Custom cursor icon is from [RealWorld Graphics](http://www.rw-designer.com/) and has been rotated by 180° with [onlinepngtools](https://onlinepngtools.com/).

-* ...was inspired by code from [Stackoverflow](https://stackoverflow.com/)
+* ...was inspired by code from [Stackoverflow](https://stackoverflow.com/).

-* Code for shadows behind portrait images on prize.html is taken from [Codepen](https://codepen.io/)
+* Code for shadows behind portrait images on prize.html is taken from [Codepen](https://codepen.io/).

 *  [GitHub](https://github.com) and [Gitpod](https://www.gitpod.io/) were used to host the software development versions and to create and save the code respectively.